Dimercel/listopia/README.md

 #### product `(list)`

-The product function computes the product of the numbers of a list.
+The `product` function computes the product of the numbers of a LIST.

 ```common-lisp
 (product '(1 2 3)) ;; => 6